Elee Kraljii Gardiner

 Her first book of poems, serpentine loop (Anvil Press, 2016), was nominated for the 2017 Raymond Souster Award and named twice to The Walrus Magazine’s “Best of 2016” list.
 Her second book, the long poem memoir Trauma Head (Anvil Press, 2018), won the Cogswell Award for Literary Excellence, and was nominated for the Kroetsch Award for Innovative Poetry and the Raymond Souster Award.
 She is coeditor with John Asfour of V6A: Writing from Vancouver’s Downtown Eastside (Arsenal Pulp Press, 2012), an open-genre anthology which was shortlisted for the 2012 City of Vancouver Book Award.
 In 2019 Anvil Press published Against Death: 35 Essays on Living, an anthology collecting creative non fiction from people who have come close to death.
 Against Death was a finalist for the Montaigne Medal, the Eric Hoffer Grand Prize and the runner-up in the Short Story/Anthology category of the Hoffer Awards in the US and is one of BookWarehouse’s Best Books of 2019.
 Elee is the recipient of CV2’s Lina Chartrand Award for Social Justice and is the recipient of the 2015 Pandora’s Collective BC Writer Mentor Award.

-Her recent work includes poems in Best Canadian Poetry; WATCHER, a collaborative visual poetry project with Gary Barwin from Sweden’s Timglaset Editions; and RESIDENCE, a creative non fiction chapbook printed in Denmark recording her engagement at the Medical Museum in Copenhagen.
+Her recent work includes poems in Best Canadian Poetry; the collaborative visual poetry project WATCHER with Gary Barwin from Sweden’s Timglaset Editions; and RESIDENCE, a creative non fiction chapbook printed in Denmark recording her engagement at the Medical Museum in Copenhagen.
 A frequent collaborator, with authors, choreographers, musicians, and visual artists, Elee is currently collaborating with nature via a series of durational installations that investigate the law of thermodynamics and cultural ideas regarding the passing of time.
-She is the founder of The Whole Cloth Reading series, an experience of sustained listening to the entirety of a volume of poetry.
-She holds an MA in Hispanic Literature from UBC and an MFA in Poetry from the Institute of American Indian Arts and is originally from Boston.
+She co-hosts The Whole Cloth reading series with Bronwen Tate in which a poet reads the entire book from start to finish.
+She holds an MA in Hispanic Literature from UBC and an MFA in Poetry from the Institute of American Indian Arts, and is originally from Boston.

 What is the most valuable insight or skill that your VMI writers have learned from you?